-Consumer banking credit risk management:
+Retail banking credit risk management:

-The Group has a structured management framework for Consumer Banking risk management.
+The Group has a structured management framework for retail banking risk management.
 The framework enables the Group in identification and evaluation of the significance of all credit risks that the Group faces, which may have an adverse material impact on its financial position.

-In the Consumer Banking portfolio, losses stem from outright default due to inability or unwillingness of a customer to meet commitments in relation to lending transactions.
+In the retail banking portfolio, losses stem from outright default due to inability or unwillingness of a customer to meet commitments in relation to lending transactions.